8 fun employee engagement tips (on-premise staff)

 In conclusion, when you use quick feedback loops you stay close to what is happening.

-You need to communicate more than you think, and repeat the messages a lot more in times of crisis.
+You need to communicate more than you think and repeat the messages a lot more in times of crisis and low morale.

-When people are part of the solution, they are more likely to feel responsible for the outcome and get more engaged in the process.
+When people are part of the solution, they are more likely to feel responsible for the outcome.

-“It helped our management understand that we need to talk more with our employees about the changes we’re implementing“.
+“It helped our management understand that we need to talk more with our employees about the changes we’re implementing“, the site manager said.

 Because when managers go silent, employees pick up the slack and invent news instead.
 That news doesn’t tend to be very positive though…

-What do YOUR employees need most during Covid-19?
+What do YOUR employees need most during this Covid pandemic?

 3. Address the Fear